 In the early stages of gum disease, it is called gingivitis.
 During this stage, the gums tend to swell due to irritation, they may turn red and bleed.
 Eventually, gingivitis advances into periodontitis and if periodontitis goes unchecked, the gums will recede from the teeth causing them to loosen, while the bone supporting your teeth breaks down.

 If you have diabetes, protect yourself from gingivitis by seeing your dentist regularly to keep your gums strong, and maintaining good oral hygiene.
 Brush and floss daily, and focus on a balanced diet low in sugar and starches.

-To learn more about how to keep your gums healthy, or if you would like to schedule an appointment with our dentist, Dr. Thomas Anglemire, please call our dental team at 574-277-5406 today.
+To learn more about how to keep your gums healthy, or if you would like to schedule an appointment with our dentists, Dr. Thomas Anglemire and Dr. Ross Schafer, please call our dental team at 574-277-5406 today.